ShadowPrimeOne/pageone-core/docs/audit/SEARCH_SETUP.md

 ## Production Options

-- Expose worker via reverse proxy (Nginx) with TLS, auth, and IP allowlist; then set `SCRAPER_WORKER_URL` to the public URL.
+- Expose worker via reverse proxy (Nginx) with TLS, auth, and IP allowlist; then set `SCRAPER_WORKER_URL` to the HTTPS URL.
 - Or keep worker private and run the Next.js backend where it can reach `127.0.0.1:8787` directly.
 - Add health and readiness probes; systemd restart policies already included.